© Crown copyright 2012

 2. Governance of official statistics

 The Statistics and Registration Service Act 2007 created the Statistics Board – subsequently renamed the UK Statistics Authority – as an independent, non-ministerial department reporting directly to Parliament with the remit to oversee, promote and safeguard the production and publication of official statistics that serve the public good.
-The authority has the statutory duty to monitor, and if appropriate report on, the production and publication of all official statistics, wherever they originate in the UK.
+The Authority has the statutory duty to monitor, and if appropriate report on, the production and publication of all official statistics, wherever they originate in the UK.
+This role is conducted by the Office for Statistics Regulation – the Authority’s regulatory arm.
 The Act also established the post of National Statistician who, as the authority’s chief executive, oversees the Authority’s Executive Office – the Office for National Statistics (ONS).

 3. Scope of official statistics